Skip to main content

 ################# Battery################ Set the number of cells.
 Should be 3S.
 Set the voltage divider value (There is a bug that it cannot be changed if the initial value is -1.0, so set it to a random positive value first.
 Then calculate it with the real value)

-PX4 console troubleshooting#
+PX4 MAVLink Console troubleshooting#

 # Communicationuorb statusmavlink status streams